 In Year 1, some key spellings such as red words are identified and the children copy x3 below their work.
-From Year 2, spellings will be identified with a and the correct spelling will be recorded for the children to copy x3.
+From Year 2, spellings will be identified with a for the children to copy x3.
 Children to progress from doing this with adult support to undertaking it independently or with peer support.